 Easy Shrimp Scampi Recipe

 This easy shrimp scampi cooks in 10 minutes or less for the perfect fancy Italian dinner at home!
-Make use of the delicious garlic scampi sauce, and serve it over your favorite pasta or even rice.
-You can also just dunk your favorite bread in the sauce of this garlic shrimp.
+Serve it with crusty Italian bread for mopping up the delicious garlic scampi sauce, or serve it over your favorite long, thin pasta.

 Cuisine: